RouninMedia/uniform-resource-apps/README.md

 There's every reason why we should.

-There is great utility in a copy-pastable URI which delivers an offline, interactive app into the browser.
+Not least, there is great utility in a copy-pastable URI which delivers an offline, interactive app into the browser.

 _____